sh1ndoo/knowledge2/content/tbd/ACTUAL guide to a now playing widget.md

 <img src="https://your-domain.com/api/spotify" alt="SVG Image" style="height: 100px; object-fit: contain;">
 ```

 Sometimes with long song titles it's a bit strange.
 It's supposed to overflow with an ellipsis, but when I checked on my phone the ellipsis didn't work.

-If you want to change the size, you need to change two parts:
+If you want to change the size, you need to change two parts: the `<svg>` and the `<foreignObject>`.

 ```j2 title="spotify.html.j2"
 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" width="300" height="100">